 Stratford upon Avon is filled with old half timber buildings and we visited John Harvard’s home that exhibits pewter and interactive videos on his life.
 We never knew he was married when he came to the colonies!
 His 400 books were the basis for the biggest university library in the US, even though he lived in the New World only briefly, soon dying of TB.
 I worked in Harvard’s McKay library of physics for $50 a week when we were first married.
 Mike spent lots of time there!

 We especially liked Chipping Camden and its pretty stone High Street.
-Antique shops abound in these towns; we stuffed a small desk into our little Ford rental, since its seats folded down.
+Antique shops abound in these towns; we stuffed a small desk into our little Ford hatchback rental.
 Cash seems to knock about ten percent off prices.
 We found an 1850’s platter that matches Staffordshire ironware plates from Mike’s mom by Thomas Till and Son.
 As the market stalls closed, I bought big bags of apples, pears, and avocados for 50p each.
 I know more about fruit than antiques!

 Our B&B for the last night was perfect, in a former Lower Swell rectory once Cardinal Wolsey’s.
 Filled with antiques, stylish, and immaculately clean, its hostess Sybil steered us to a fantastic dinner, one of the best we’ve had, at Hamilton’s, in Stow on the Wold.
 En route home, we stopped for lunch the next day at a last wonderful place also Sibyl-recommended: Churchill Inn.
 Mr. Adventurous Eater downed lamb kidneys in a potato pancake, polished off by coffee jelly in gingersnap baskets with brandied roasted walnuts, and I ate normal food.
 We drank Hook Norton and Donningron’s, the local brews.
 I love the names of the beers and ales.
 (Jelly is any jelled fruit or even Jello dessert.)